-2. Pace (Completion Rate): Students must earn at least 67% of all courses attempted in their academic career.
+2. Pace (Completion Rate):

+Students must successfully complete at least 67% of all courses attempted in their academic career (excluding developmental courses).

 Grades of A, B, C, D, P, and S are treated as successfully completed and earned.
 Grades F, W, and I are not.
-Both developmental and college-level course work is included in pace.
+Fresh start, dual credit and college-level course work is included in pace.
 All repeat courses are included in attempted credits and any courses with passing grades are treated as earned.
-Courses taken on an audit basis and/or continuing education classes, do not count when determining enrollment status for financial aid, nor considered as courses earned or unearned for purposes of determining pace.
+Courses taken on an audit basis and/or continuing education classes, do not count when determining enrollment status for financial aid, nor are they considered as courses earned or unearned for purposes of determining Pace.